What Are FHA Loans in California 2026?

 Seeing more action in Riverside and San Bernardino.
 People figure out you get twice the house for half the price if you’ll drive 45 minutes.

-Not All FHA Loans Are the Same
+Why Are Not All FHA Loans the Same in California?

 Two people buying the same $600,000 home with FHA financing can get completely different rates and terms depending on: